Specialist Medico-Legal Audiology

 Why Individual Percentile Assessment Matters

-Abbott v MoD [2026] Alignment
+Abbott v MoD [2026] — Practice Approach

-Court Finding (Abbott [2026])
+Generic Finding (Abbott [2026])

-This Practice's Standard
+This Practice's Approach

 FINDING 7CLB/LCB inapplicable for military cases